GCSE: Mental health

-Widening the social divide
+Social divide

 The incorporation of GCSE awards into school league tables, and the setting of targets at school level at above national average levels of attainment, has been criticised.
 At the time of introduction, the E grade was intended to be equivalent to the CSE grade 4, and so obtainable by a candidate of average/median ability.
 Sir Keith Joseph set schools a target of 90% of their pupils obtaining at least a grade F (which was the "average" grade achieved in the past).
 This target was reached nationally about 20 years later.
 David Blunkett went further and set schools the goal of 50% of 16-year-olds gaining 5 GCSEs or equivalent at grade C and above, although these grades were previously only obtained by the top 30%.
 This was achieved with the help of equivalent and largely vocational qualifications.
 Labelling schools as failing if 40% of their pupils do not achieve at least 5 Cs, including English and Maths at GCSE, has also been criticised, as it essentially requires 40% of each intake to achieve the grades only obtained by the top 20% when GCSE was introduced.

-In recent years, concerns about standards has led some public schools to complement GCSEs with IGCSEs within their curriculum, and to take their pupils straight to A-Level or the BTEC.
-Other schools, such as Manchester Grammar School, are replacing the GCSEs with IGCSEs in which there is an option to do no coursework.
-The new science syllabus has led to many public schools switching to the IGCSE Double Award syllabus.

 The extent of the switching away from the terminal exam only GCSE to the IGCSEs in public and private schools was revealed in answers to a parliamentary question posed by Labour MP Lucy Powell in November 2018.
-The option to choose to do so is no longer open to state schools since the introduction of the new GCSEs graded 1–9.
+The option to choose to do so is no longer open to state schools since the introduction of the new GCSEs graded 9-1.

-The answers showed that in 2017–18, 91% of international GCSE entries in core (EBacc) subjects were in independent schools.
-A student in an independent school was 136 times more likely to follow an IGCSE than one in a state-funded school.
-Looking at entries in non-EBacc and EBacc subjects shows that three out of every four IGCSEs were sat in private schools.

-The Labour Party has argued that it is grossly unfair that private school pupils get an easier path into universities as a consequence.
-The shadow education secretary, Angela Rayner MP, said: "We urgently need to get to the bottom of this situation.
-A full, root-and-branch review of Tory reforms to qualifications and their impact on pupils is needed."

-Michael Gove, the architect of these reformed examinations, said in 2009: "Denying IGCSEs in core subjects to children in state schools will only serve to increase the level of inequality in education."
+Michael Gove, the architect of these reformed examinations, said in 2009: "Denying IGCSEs in core subjects to children in state schools will only serve to increase the level of inequality in education.